 All of our clinicians and staff have been tested for COVID-19, and wear masks and other protective equipment.
 Our offices are cleaned and sanitized throughout the day.

 Limiting the number of visitors to our doctor’s offices helps us to maintain safety standards.
-Adults may not be accompanied to their appointment unless our staff determines it is medically necessary, and children may be accompanied by only one adult caretaker.
 Read more about our current visitor policies.

 Video Visits for New and Current Patients

 Our doctors also offer video visits, which are available for adults and children across a wide range of specialties and for many different types of appointments.
 Video visits can be scheduled online or through your NYU Langone Health MyChart account.
 If you have questions, your doctor’s office can help you determine whether the appointment you need can be a video visit rather than in person.

 Our imaging services locations are open, but walk-in appointments are not permitted at this time.
 Please schedule an appointment in advance by calling 212-263-8868 for Manhattan and Brooklyn locations, 516-222-2022 for Long Island, or 718-605-6500 for Staten Island.

 Learn more about safety measures at our imaging services locations.

 When to Use Virtual Urgent Care

 If you have an urgent medical concern, NYU Langone care providers are available for Virtual Urgent Care appointments 24 hours a day, 7 days a week.
 With Virtual Urgent Care, you can video chat with a care provider from a mobile device or computer without leaving home.